-- Further to number 3, the author will subsidize or pay the full cost to print quantities of their book.
+- The author will subsidize or pay the full cost to print quantities of their book.
 (More on this below.)

-Bottomline: Does the book fit into the hybrid publisher’s strategy and do they feel they can make money for themselves and the author?
+Bottom line: Does the book fit into the hybrid publisher’s strategy, and does it expect it can make money for itself and the author?

-For more specific criteria, see the Independent Book Publishers Association (IBPA) Hybrid Publisher Criteria here.
-Business models of hybrid publishers vary, but these companies are notable examples: Greenleaf Book Group, Ink Shares, She Writes Press.
+For more specific information about hybrid publishing, see the Independent Book Publishers Association's (IBPA) criteria.
+Business models of hybrid publishers vary, but these companies are notable examples of reputable hybrid publishers: Greenleaf Book Group, Ink Shares, She Writes Press, and Top Reads Publishing.

 Why hybrid publishing is defined by the hybrid publisher’s editorial focus

-As noted above, the single defining characteristic of hybrid publishing vs self-publishing is that hybrid publishers do not accept every book.
-They have defined an editorial mission and publishing strategy and accepted books must fit that vision.
+As noted above, the single defining characteristic of hybrid publishing vs. self-publishing is hybrid publishers do not accept every book.
+They have a defined editorial mission and publishing strategy, and accepted books must fit that vision.

 - They have a reputation at stake.
 Their skills at selecting books to publish helps them build relationships, especially as it relates to distribution.

 - They are financially motivated.
-They want to maximize the royalties they receive (just like a traditional publisher).
+They want to maximize the royalties they receive, just like traditional publishers do.

 Hybrid publishing is still self-publishing

 As noted above, hybrid publishing is just one branch of self-publishing.
-There are 2 others:
+There are two others:

-A subsidy press will use their ISBN and this typically carries with it control over how the books are produced and distributed.
+A subsidy press will use their own ISBN, and this typically carries with it control over how the books are produced and distributed.

-- Look at the books they’ve published.
-Does it look scattershot, or do the books share certain characteristics?
-Does their website speak to specialization?
-What are they known for?
-What are their editorial standards or requirements?
-Would your book fit with their editorial focus?
+- Look at the books it has published.
+Does the collection look scattershot, or do the books share certain characteristics?
+Does its website speak to specialization?
+What is it known for?
+What are its editorial standards or requirements?
+Would your book fit with its editorial focus?

-- What special distribution do they offer?
-Anyone can get their book into the Ingram catalog, or listed on Amazon, the two companies that control the vast percentage of trade books sold to the public or available for ordering by stores.
+- What special distribution does it offer?
+Anyone can get their book into the Ingram catalog or listed on Amazon, the two companies that control the vast percentage of trade books sold to the public or available for ordering by stores.

-- What is their track record for success?
-Given their ability to discern quality, position books, and achieve distribution, they should have some success stories to share.
+- What is its track record for success?
+Given its ability to discern quality, position books, and achieve distribution, it should have some success stories to share.

-As we see it, the most important value a hybrid publisher brings to a project outside of editorial guidance is their success at distributing printed books to bookstores.
+As we see it, the most important value a hybrid publisher brings to a project outside of editorial guidance is its success at distributing printed books to bookstores.

 Not every book can benefit from this, and not every author can afford the print runs necessary to offer their book on consignment to bookstores.

-A reputable hybrid publisher chooses books that have the best chances of success because their reputation—and distribution agreements—are either enhanced or sullied by it.
+A reputable hybrid publisher chooses books that have the best chances of success, because its reputation—and distribution agreements—are either enhanced or sullied by it.

 - Does your book have mass appeal?
-The broader the market for the book, the more helpful it is to have it available in brick and mortar stores “everywhere.”
-More than half of all print books are now sold online and print books as a format (vs eBook and audiobook) are an increasing smaller share of all books sold.
+The broader the market for the book, the more helpful it is to have it available in brick-and-mortar stores “everywhere.”
+More than half of all print books are now sold online, and print books as a format (vs. eBooks and audiobooks) are an increasingly smaller share of all books sold.

 - Do you have a printing budget?
 Books are sold on consignment to bookstores (and Amazon, for that matter, via their Advantage program).
-Be prepared with a budget and for accepting the risk of investing thousands of dollars to print hundreds or thousands of your book for distribution.
+Be prepared to accept the risk of investing thousands of dollars to print hundreds or thousands of your book for distribution.

-- Do you wish to retain 100% of your royalties?
-On the other hand, trading a portion of royalties is a sound investment to get professional guidance and distribution services unavailable on your own.
+- Do you want to retain 100% of your royalties?
+Trading a portion of royalties may be a sound investment to get professional guidance and distribution services unavailable on your own.

-- Do you wish to build your own publishing brand?
-This assumes you buy your own ISBN rather than get “published by” another entity.
+- Do you want to build your own publishing brand?
+This assumes you buy your own ISBN rather than get “published by” another entity.*

-- Related to above, do you wish complete control over your book?
-Depending on the hybrid publisher and the terms of your agreement, you may be giving up certain rights, or at least have less say over key decisions.
-For example, pricing, who prints the book, editorial decisions and marketing options.
+- Do you want to have complete control over your book?
+Depending on the hybrid publisher and the terms of your agreement, you may be giving up certain rights, or at least have less say over key decisions such as how to price your book, who prints the book, editorial decisions, and marketing options.

-AuthorImprints is not a hybrid publisher, but we support the fact that hybrid publishing is the right decision depending on circumstances and budgets.
+AuthorImprints is not a hybrid publisher, but we support the fact that hybrid publishing can be the right decision, depending on circumstances and budgets.

 Instead, AuthorImprints helps authors establish their own publishing brand.
 We know the potholes, obstacles, and bottlenecks in self-publishing and ensure our authors avoid them.